softchris/ts-snippets/README.md

   }
 }
 ```

 and then compile it with `tsc` and serve up in either browser or terminal

 ## Release Notes

+Let me know what features you want either on [Issues](https://github.com/softchris/ts-snippets/issues) or Twitter [Chris Noring - Twitter](https://twitter.com/chris_noring)

+### 1.1.0

+Added snippets for `constructor` and getters and setters

+### 1.0.0

+changed name to `TypeScript Snippets`.
+It's also pretty much feature complete.

 ### 0.0.5

 added repository and icon

 ### 0.0.4

 minor corrections

 ### 0.0.3